replikativ/datahike/doc/bb-pod.md

 With the help of [the Datahike cli](doc/cli.md) we provide the possibility to run Datahike as a[babashka pod](https://book.babashka.org/#pods).

+## Why Datahike as a babashka pod?

+A babashka pod is a way to use Datahike in babashka without Datahike being built into the babashka binary.
+When you don't want to run a whole JVM for a little script you can use babashka and write your script in your preferred language.
+Babashka already has ways to persist data to other databases but Datahike adds the possibility to write to a durable datalog database.

 ## Compilation

 We plan to provide the native binaries of Datahike via GitHub-Releases in the future.
 Unfortunately you have to compile it yourself for now.
 To do that you need to clone the [Datahike repository](https://github.com/replikativ/datahike), have babashka and clojure as well as a JDK installed.